csernazs/misc/docs/python_programming_guide.md

 Separate the tests:
 * unit: focus on a single class, module
 * integration: focus on how the classes, modules work together
-* e2e: testing IO and dependency on the outer world
+* e2e: testing I/O and dependency on the outer world, may run external programs

 If you follow the _Structure of a python program_ descibed above, you can write:

 * unit tests for parsing
 * integration tests for processing
-* e2e tests for IO (reading, persisting data)
+* e2e tests for I/O (reading, persisting data)

-As unit and integration tests does not depend on any resources, those can be written for every little edge cases, while e2e tests should only focus on the IO, eg to check if the 3rd party library is working as expected, nothing more.
+As unit and integration tests does not depend on any resources, those can be written for every little edge cases, while e2e tests should only focus on the I/O, compatibility with external processes or resources.
+While unit tests may "see" the code which is tested, e2e should use a black-box model, having no information about the implementation details.

 Use `assert`s as much as possible, for me it is completely ok to have a test function with multiple asserts, eg checking various attributes of an object.